jorgeborges143/CheetahcoinMultiWalletManager/README.md

 # Contacts:
-In case of any bug or suggestion, please contact # cheetahcointools@gmail.com
+In case of any bugs, doubts or suggestions, please contact # cheetahcointools@gmail.com

 # CheetahcoinMultiWalletManager
 First Multi Wallet Manager for Cheetahcoin-qt/Cheetahcoind